Meet Our Team

 that using nuclear energy is love & compassion

 for Earth & all her inhabitants.
-Kati is the Director of Public Engagement & New Nuclear at the Nuclear Energy Institute where she leads the NEI Advanced Nuclear Forum and Advancing Collaboration, Community Engagement & Public Trust (ACCEPT) Working Group.
-Prior to joining NEI, Kati was a licensing engineer at Ameren Missouri’s Callaway Energy Center.
-Kati holds a Bachelor and Master of Science in Nuclear Engineering from Oregon State University and the University of Missouri, respectively.
+Kati is the Director of Public Engagement & New Nuclear at the Nuclear Energy Institute where she leads the Advanced Nuclear Forum and Advancing Collaboration, Community Engagement & Public Trust (ACCEPT) Working Group.
+Kati was previously a licensing engineer at Ameren Missouri’s Callaway Energy Center, and she holds a Bachelor and Master of Science in Nuclear Engineering from Oregon State and the University of Missouri, respectively.

 Director, Public Engagement & New Nuclear, Nuclear Energy Institute